ur-tcs/programming-2-ex-12/README.md

 * What functions do I need and why? (can maybe be moved to the Huffman Codes section)
 * What do I put into which file?
-* Maybe try to divide into sections that each can stand on its own, so students don't have to finish everything to see their code in action?
+* Maybe try to divide into sections that each can stand on its own, so students don't have to finish everything to see their code in action?As already mentioned, you will implement this project mostly from scratch.
+Don't worry, we will help you!

+Take a moment to think about all the features that could be implemented, and the supporting functions, objects and data structures you need.

+Done?
+Here's what we'll do together this week.
+Of course, you can always add more!

+* Implementation of Huffman trees
+* Write a function that constructs a Huffman tree based on an input text
+* Decoding
+* Encoding

 ## Finalizing the project